drewlinn/Club-Manager/README.md

 * In your command line, navigate to the desktop or your desired folder destination.
 * Copy the project's github address (https://github.com/drewlinn/Club-Manager.git)
 * Write in your console the command "git clone" and paste the project address afterward and press enter.
-* Perform 'npm install' and 'bower install' commands
+* Use your console to navigate to the project directory and perform 'npm install' and 'bower install' commands
-* Perform the commands 'ng build' followed by 'ng serve'
 * Create a file called 'api-keys.ts' in the 'src/app' folder of the project directory.
 * Open your browser and navigate to https://console.firebase.google.com/ in your web browser.
 * If necessary, create an account.